-Marble floor restoration may be required if the floor in your home is stained, unpolished and unsealed.
+Marble floor restoration may be required if the floor in your home is stained, dull, and unsealed.
 Despite its hardness, marble is a porous stone and can be stained easily by colored liquids or acids.
 Since the floor also receives a lot of foot traffic, it can lose its shine in time.
 The constant traffic will also cause the previously used sealer or impregnators to lose effect.
 For a quick guide to marble floor restoration, read the steps below.

 Step 2 – Polish the Marble

 Polishing the stones to produce a new look is the next step in the restoration process.
 Marble polishes come in many forms.
 Some are mixtures you can apply on top of the floor surface.
 However, if the marble needs to be polished heavily, consider using a diamond marble polisher.
 This abrasive tool can be rented from an equipment rental store.
 Keep in mind that the polisher will remove a thin layer of the marble to deal with scratches and irregularities.
 Diamond marble polishers work like fine-grit sandpaper and can make the marble look shiny and new.

 Apply a marble sealer or impregnator (this step is optional and up to the homeowner).
 Just remember that sealing will protect the floor from contaminants that cause stains.
 The sealer will last for about two years or so depending on the amount of traffic the marble floor gets.
 Carefully choose the type of sealer you will use because some sealers can cause discoloration.
 Talk to an expert on this matter to get the best advice and never use an ineffective sealer on the floor.
 Choose only from the recommended products on the market.